Department of Education

 EDAD 700 Administrative Leadership 3.00

-Study of selected theories and research relating to individual and group behaviors in K-12 educational organizations with emphasis on leadership characteristics of educational administrators, including participatory management, long-range strategic planning and change-agent processes.
-Particular emphasis given to human relations skills as well as oral and written communication skills needed by public school leaders.
+Study of selected theories and research relating to individual and group behaviors in K-12 educational organizations with emphasis on leadership characteristics of educational administrators, including participatory management, long-range strategic planning, and change-agent processes.
+Particular emphasis is given to human relations skills as well as oral and written communication skills needed by public school leaders.
+This course is part of the required programming leading to the Master's Degree in Educational Administration, be it for the PK-12 Principalship, Director of Special Education and Pupil Services, or the Director of Instruction.
+The seven instructional leadership training videos and leadership plan development are DPI licensing requirements.

 EDAD 701 The Director of Instruction 3.00